zorowangtt/phdthesis/source/10_chapter2_methods.md

 ## Inter-residue heat current analysis

-Before deriving the inter-residue heat conductivity and heat conductivity, we first derived atomistic expression of heat current for molecular system based on linear response theory, and the derivation process are detailed in Supplementary Material.
+Before deriving the inter-residue heat conductivity and heat conductivity, we first derived atomistic expression of heat current for a molecular system based on linear response theory, and the derivation process is detailed in Supplementary Material.
 The inter-atomic heat current between atoms $i$ and $j$ in a molecule, denoted as $\bm{h_{ij}}$, can be expressed as:
 $$
 {\bm{h_{ij}}} = ({\bm{r}_i}-{\bm{r}_j}) \{ \frac{1}{2} \bm{F}_{ij} \cdot ({\bm{v}_i} + {\bm{v}_j} )\}